Directed by

 MAGGIE’S LITTLE THEATER In our 18th season at St. Margaret, with a mission to produce popular, original, and lesser-known works for the parish and surrounding communities, Maggie’s Little Theater has produced 29 shows.
 Following that mission, Maggie’s Board of Directors selects plays and musicals they hope will entertain and enrich patrons and performers both.
 We strive to cast young performers and production staff whenever possible.
 Many of our cast and crew have had their first theatrical experiences with us and have gone on to study and work in stagecraft.
 We thank all our patrons, supporters, volunteers and participants.
 Please visit www.maggieslittletheater.org – sign up for our mailing list, and follow us on Facebook, Instagram, or the site formerly known as Twitter to see what’s next!

-| Maggie’s Little Theater would like to thank the following people for making this production possible: Rev. Peter Okajima The Staff and Parishoners of St. Margaret Parish Council Member Robert Holden Materials for the Arts Glendale Lumber Maggie’s Little Theater’s Volunteers |
+| Maggie’s Little Theater would like to thank the following people for making this production possible: Rev. Peter Okajima The Staff and Parishioners of St. Margaret Parish Council Member Phil Wong Materials for the Arts Laura Mircik-Sellers Maggie’s Little Theater’s Volunteers |

 The Staff